Ryan Bahlous-Boldi (bah-LOOSE BOWL-dee)

 News

-Dec 19, 2024 I am excited to announce that I have been selected as a 2025 HRI Pioneer by the IEEE/ACM International Conference on Human-Robot Interaction.
+Dec 19, 2024 Selected as a 2025 HRI Pioneer by the IEEE/ACM International Conference on Human-Robot Interaction.
 Looking forward to seeing you all in Melbourne!

 Jun 3, 2024 Excited to be at Carnegie Mellon University's Robotics Institute this summer working with Katia Sycara on emergent communication between diverse agents in multi-agent reinforcement learning settings.

-Mar 29, 2024 Happy to announce that I was selected as a 2024 Goldwater Scholar!
-I am grateful for the support of my mentors, friends, and family.
+Mar 29, 2024 Selected as a 2024 Goldwater Scholar!
 This year, 438 scholarships were awarded to undergrads in the US, with only 30 going to students in the field of Computer Science.

 © 2025 Ryan Bahlous-Boldi